 1.0 course from: English 4000-4999.

-Note: In the course of the module, at least 0.5 of the student's course work (numbered English 2100 or above) must examine issues of diversity.
+Note: In the course of the module, at least 0.5 of the student's course work (numbered English 2017 or 2100 or above) must examine issues of diversity.
 A list of suitable courses is maintained on the Department website.